East Aurora, New York: Schools

-The district gained approval on January 25, 2011, to begin contracting a roof repair project at the high school that would take place over the summer of 2011.
+The East Aurora Union Free School District gained approval on January 25, 2011, to begin contracting a roof repair project at the high school that would take place over the summer of 2011.
 The project did not have any tax impact on the community as it used funds from the district's emergency building repair fund and New York State Building Aid.
 The work was scheduled to begin on June 27, 2011.

+East Aurora Schools have been recognized by the National Blue Ribbon Schools Program, administered by the United States Department of Education.
+The Middle School in 2012 and the high school in 2017.

+The U.S. News & World Report ranked the East Aurora high school #2 in Buffalo, NY Metro Area High Schools.